SeedSigner/seedsigner/docs/manual_installation.md

 ```
 Then `CTRL-X` and `y` to exit and save changes.

-Now create the python virtualenv for SeedSigner with these two commands:
+Now create the python virtualenv for LumenSigner with these two commands:
 ```
 source ~/.profile
-mkvirtualenv --python=python3 seedsigner-env
+mkvirtualenv --python=python3 lumensigner-env
 ```

-For convenience you can configure your `.profile` to auto-activate the SeedSigner virtualenv when you ssh in.
+For convenience you can configure your `.profile` to auto-activate the LumenSigner virtualenv when you ssh in.
 Once again `nano ~/.profile` and add at the end:
 ```
-workon seedsigner-env
+workon lumensigner-env
 ```

-Optional: If you're going to be testing new code on the SeedSigner, you'll find yourself often needing to kill the SeedSigner code that automatically runs at startup (we'll be configuring this further down).
+Optional: If you're going to be testing new code on the LumenSigner, you'll find yourself often needing to kill the LumenSigner code that automatically runs at startup (we'll be configuring this further down).
 As an extra convenience you can list the process id so that you can then kill it from the terminal:
 ```
 ps aux | grep main.py
 ```